UnofficialCrusaderPatch/UnofficialCrusaderPatch2/AI_Personality_in_depth_description.md

 Generally, the `TradeAmount[ResourceName]` parameters control how many units of a resource the AI will purchase at once, if it is running low on stocks for certain resources.
 The AI will periodically buy goods it needs, if it has enough gold to afford them.
 The AI's gold budget to buy goods is shared with the budget to recruit troops.
 Both will be initiated usually when the AI surpasses the `RecruitGoldThreshold` value in gold, but also sometimes below that.

 So far, we know that the AI prioritizes buying food (including wheat and hops) over everything else.
 After that it prioritizes buying weapons and recruiting troops, then buying resources to build up its missing AIV buildings.
-Next it would proceed to buy wood, iron, flour and beer for consumption/processing by corresponding production buildings (weapon workshops, bakers, inns) if there is still gold left and the stocks for those resources are currently empty.
+Next it would proceed to buy wood, iron, flour (but no beer!) for consumption/processing by corresponding production buildings (weapon workshops, bakers) if there is still gold left and the stocks for those resources are currently empty.

 - **Note:**
     Sortie units, raid units, defensive siege engines and resource buildings are handled outside of this procedure, so the AI will always buy/recruit those even when below its `RecruitGoldThreshold`.